dotnetdeveloperaz/MetalPriceConsole/README.md

   ✔ Remaining WebAPI Requests: 280
 ```

-## Usage <a name = "usage"></a>
+## Usage

 Commands

 acct

 - Gets details of your account (like sample above) at the third party web service.

 status

 - Gets the status of the third party web service, which is true (1) or false (0) for online.

 price

-- Gets yesterday's (Prices are available for previous days close) Gold rate (and saves to the configured database if passing --save
+- Gets yesterday's (Prices are available for previous days close) Gold rate and saves to the configured database if passing --save

 price --date YYYY-MM-DD

 - Gets a specific date instead of yesterday's (default) close price.

-history --start <YYYY-MM-DD> --end <YYYY-MM-DD>
+history --start YYYY-MM-DD --end YYYY-MM-DD

-- Gets Gold prices from the start date specified to the end date.
+- Gets prices from the start date specified to the end date.
 It will skip weekends and holidays and the current date to avoid unecessary api calls.

-** Using the --save switch for commands price and history will write the price data to the database on commands price and backtrack.**
+**Using the --save switch for commands price and history will write the price data to the database on commands price and backtrack.**

-** The --fake switch will load sample data, instead of calling the WebApi. **
+**The --fake switch will load sample data, instead of calling the WebApi.**

-** Using the --silver switch for commands price and history will retrieve silver prices. **
+**Using the --silver switch for commands price and history will retrieve silver prices.**

+**Using the --palladium switch for commands price and history will retrieve palladium prices.**

+**Using the --platinum switch for the commands price and history will retrieve platinum prices.**

-** Using the --gold switch for commands price and history will retrieve gold prices, however, this is the default and does not need to be added.
+**Using the --gold switch for commands price and history will retrieve gold prices, however, this is the default and does not need to be passed.**
-    This switch was added for future enhancements to include platinum and palladium. **

-** Using the --currency <USD> rate for commands price and history is to override the configured default currency, which is USD. **
+**Using the --currency <USD> rate for commands price and history is to override the configured default currency, which is USD.**

 restore
 -- Restores existing cache file to the database.

 Example:

 ```
 history --start 2023-07-31 --end 2023-06-21  Will get the gold rates from July 31st, 2023 to June 21st, 2023.